-As part of the clubs responsabilities under the Incorporated Associations Act SA, the books are audited each year.
+As part of the clubs responsibilities under the Incorporated Associations Act SA, the books are audited each year.

-After each event the cost of the event is totalled up and anaylised to determine if it came within budget, and what exceptions there were.
+After each event the cost of the event is totaled up and analysed to determine if it came within budget, and what exceptions there were.

 In the case of an event cancellation a part of entrants fees are withheld to cover any costs associated with the event.

-The club has insurances for event officals, volunteers and entrants, club equipment and public liability, this is assesed each year as part of the permit process by the custodian of the Lake, DEW and the State of South Australia Crown Solicitors.
+The club has insurances for event officials, volunteers and entrants, club equipment and public liability, this is assessed each year as part of the permit process by the custodian of the Lake, DEW and the State of South Australia Crown Solicitors.

 - The club is incorporated under the South Australian Incorporated Associations Act.

 - Due to the ever increasing costs associated with conducting an event, the club is registered for GST and provides quarterly BASS statements to the Australian Taxation Office

 - As part of the leasing arrangement of Lake Gairdner, the club is required to make application to the South Australian, Department of Environment and Water (DEW) for a permit, a condition of this permit is a substantial bond in the event that the lake is not left in the condition it was prior to the event.
 Since 1990 the club has never had a bond withheld.

 - Since 2011 the lake is considered Native Title and the club has been obliged to obtain a permit from the Gawler Ranges Aboriginal Corporation (GRAC) as part of the joint management arrangement for the lake between DEW and GRAC.